bilutama/PhonebookOnSpring/README.md

   or
 - Get Docker
 - Run MySQL service from /docker/docker-compose.yml
-- Amend application.properties to use MySQL insted of H2
+- Amend application.properties to use MySQL instead of H2
 - Run Maven Spring Application